 Schedule E. Schedule E is a certain addendum of Form 1040.
 Of this addendum’s many uses, only the usage of reporting rental income and expenses is useful to you.
 The section of Schedule E labeled as “Part I” is the one section you should fill in.
 A handful of fundamental notes to keep in mind: while reporting on the rental property you mutually own with another person, other than your wife or husband, you will only need to report the expenditures that you accrued and the earnings you collected.
 Also, do not forget that if you rented for only a portion of the entire year, or if you have been leasing part of your home, you will have to allocate expenses concerning rental and non-rental purposes.
 For additional tips, look at Tax Deductible Rental Property Expenses, the article collection that’s included within this Guide.

 Form 4562.
 At line 18 of Schedule E, you will deduct the depreciation on your rental, which you’ll fill out Form 4562 to calculate.
 View the article entitled Depreciation Expenses for Rental Property, in this Guide, to get more details.

-This includes a general or limited partnership, or S corporation.
+A general or limited partnership, or S corporation is included.

 Form 8825.
-This form acts like Schedule E, but for partnerships and S corporations.
-It is essentially very similar to Schedule E. Make sure to include full amounts of all income and expenses incurred by the partnership or corporation (these will be allocated to each partner or shareholder later).
+This form acts like Schedule E, but is for partnerships and S corporations.
+It’s in essence very similar to Schedule E. Always report entire sums of any revenue and operating costs incurred by the partnership or corporation (they are allotted to each partner or investor later on).

-A single-member LLC is a disregarded entity for tax purposes, which means that you may file as though you are an individual owner (see above).
-A multiple-member LLC may choose to be taxed either as a partnership or as an S corporation (see above).
+You can file like you’re an independent owner on the grounds that, for taxation uses, a single-member LLC is actually a disregarded entity (notice above).
+A multiple-member LLC may choose to be taxed as a partnership or as an S corporation (look above).